astrosites/astrosites.github.io/_pages/hosting-on-github.md

 2. Rename the AstroSites template repository to `<your_username>.github.io` by going to `https://github.com/<your_username>/template -> Settings`.
 The repository **MUST** be called this, otherwise GitHub won't recognize that you are trying to use GitHub pages.

+3. Navigate to your newly created repository and click "Settings" and scroll to "GitHub Pages".
+Ensure that your repository has GitHub Pages enabled and that `master branch` is chosen under "Source".

-3. Clone the newly-renamed repository to your personal computer by going to a terminal and typing `git clone https://github.com/<your_username>/<your_username>.github.io`.
+4. Clone the newly-renamed repository to your personal computer by going to a terminal and typing `git clone https://github.com/<your_username>/<your_username>.github.io`.

-4. Edit the file 'index.html' within this repository to include your personal information.
+5. Edit the file 'index.html' within this repository to include your personal information.

-5. When finished editing, do the following commands:
+6. When finished editing, do the following commands:
    - `git add -A`

 	 **Note:** The flag `-A` adds all the files in your directory.
 If you only want to push certain files, do `git add <file_name>`.